civican/legisinfo/44-1/bills/S-208/bill_text.md

     the Minister of Health;

-    the Minister responsible for official languages;

     the Chairperson of the Canada Council for the Arts;

     provincial government representatives responsible for artists and the arts;

     artists and organizations whose objects include promotion of artists and the arts;

-    French-speaking artists and organizations representing those artists;

-    artists who represent the ethnic and racial diversity and all other diversities of Canada and organizations that work on their behalf;

     First Nations, Inuit and Métis artists and organizations representing those artists; and